pranayga/expl0ring_V8/docs/tweaking_v8_objects.md

      THROW_NEW_ERROR(isolate,
 ```
 ##### Major String class:
-10: `StringClass`: Here we take a look at the changes made to the string calss itself.
+10: `StringClass`: Here we take a look at the changes made to the string class itself.
 We start by changing the internal representation of how the string class is managed.
 This involves changing the way it's created; that is it now uses two bytes to store each byte of data.
 One for the character and the other for the taint data.
 ```diff
 @@ -17346,18 +17420,29 @@ namespace {